ResearchIT/pronto-user-docs/docs/r.md

 After you connect to pronto, follow the instructions in the [slurm basics](slurm_basics.md) guide to get an interactive session on a compute node.

+Alternatively, you can run RStudio on Pronto using the [Interactive Desktop on Open OnDemand](ondemand/interactive_desktop.md).

 Copying your R scripts to pronto
 --------------------------------